Aloo Ka Samosa Recipe | How To Make Easy Samosa Recipe?

 - Now add the remaining dry ingredients, 1 tsp garam masala, ¾ tsp red chili powder, ½ tsp cumin powder and saute it well.

-- Now, add the crumbled potatoes, some salt and mix them well.
+- Add the crumbled potatoes, some salt, and mix them well again.

 - Taste the potato filling and add some salt if required, sprinkle some chopped coriander leaves and keep it aside.